apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Remarks by President Biden and Prime Minister Anthony Albanese of Australia in Joint Press Conference**
+**Covid shots may slightly increase risk of stroke in older adults, particularly when administered with certain flu vaccines**

-You can read more about it [here](https://www.whitehouse.gov/briefing-room/speeches-remarks/2023/10/25/remarks-by-president-biden-and-prime-minister-anthony-albanese-of-australia-in-joint-press-conference/).
+You can read more about it [here](https://www.cnn.com/2023/10/25/health/a-new-study-flags-a-link-between-covid-19-and-influenza-vaccines-and-stroke-in-older-adults-but-experts-say-vaccination-is-still-your-best-bet/index.html).

 ## Requirements
 - Python 3.8